-USABS will provide speedsuits to athletes on the World Cup (WC) and Intercontinental Cup (ICC) circuits for the season and the World Championships (WCH) and Olympic Winter Games with the agreement that the speedsuit will be worn at all competitions.
+USABS will provide speedsuits to athletes on World Cup (WC) and the World Championships (WCH) and Olympic Winter Games with the agreement that the speedsuit will be worn at all competitions.

-- Skeleton athletes who do not use the USABS issued speedsuit in ICC, WC and WCH competitions will be asked to return the suit. - Skeleton athletes who do not use the USABS issued speedsuit at the ICC, WC and WCH are required to add USABS sponsors logos to their speedsuits prior to the start of all competitions. - It is the athletes' responsibility to coordinate with USABS ensure all USABS sponsors are added to their speedsuits in the designated locations prior to the start of the season. - Speedsuit distribution is by the following priority WCH, WC, ICC.
+- Skeleton athletes who do not use the USABS issued speedsuit in, WC and WCH competitions will be asked to return the suit. - Skeleton athletes who do not use the USABS issued speedsuit at the WC and WCH are required to add USABS sponsors logos to their speedsuits prior to the start of all competitions. - It is the athletes' responsibility to coordinate with USABS ensure all USABS sponsors are added to their speedsuits in the designated locations prior to the start of the season. - Speedsuit distribution is by the following priority WCH, WC

-I agree to wear the USABS provided speedsuit in Olympic Games, WCH, WC and ICC competitions.
+I agree to wear the USABS provided speedsuit in Olympic Games, WCH, and WC competitions.
 I understand that if I opt to not wear the speedsuit then it will be returned to USABS.